mbtestorg2022/3.091sc-fall-2010/content/pages/bonding-and-molecules/12--intermolecular-forces.md

 ### Prerequisites

-Before starting this session, you should be familiar with prior topics in Bonding & Molecules ([Session 8](/courses/materials-science-and-engineering/3-091sc-introduction-to-solid-state-chemistry-fall-2010/bonding-and-molecules/8.-ionic-crystals-born-haber-cycle) onwards), especially:
+Before starting this session, you should be familiar with prior topics in Bonding & Molecules ({{% resource_link "6d1cbe4b-9eab-35b6-b30c-2e7619a39c79" "Session 8" %}} onwards), especially:

 *   Periodic trends in electronegativity, atomic radius, and valence energy
 *   The probability distribution of the electron in an atomic orbital